CarterBland/labile/README.md

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the file for details
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the website for details

 ## Acknowledgments